 Gate: There will be a charge for admission of $5/day at all three venues.

 Food tables are allowed at SVC and tables will be furnished .
 Please note that we are space constrained, so we ask that you do NOT bring your own tables into the gym.
 Instead, please use the food tables that we provide.
 (1/2 table per team).
-Closer to the event, when we post the additional venues, we will post the food tables guidelines for those locations.
-You may set tables up outside at most venues, and–weather permitting–this is probably the preferable solution given the space limitations inside the volleyball venues.
+Food tables are allowed at the other venues but we recommend that you bring your own tables.
+Please visit the location tabs to get more specific parking and/or food table info by venue.
+You may set tables up outside at most venues.

 One last note about food tables.
 We would like to continue to allow them as a convenience to our customers.
 While they present few problems during pool play on Saturday, they have become a source of aggravation on Sunday.
 What happens is that those teams that play early on Sunday take the available table space, and those who play later in the day arrive before the early-playing teams have left, spawning complaints and in many instances unacceptably rude behavior.
 Accordingly, we ask teams to adhere to the following guidelines: